Silicene and Germanene as prospective playgrounds for Room Temperature Superconductivity: Spin Liquid State in Silicene ?

 In a Mott insulator low energy degree of freedom are spins and spin-spin interaction arise from super (kinetic) exchange processes.
 One can estimate J, using the standard expression, J $ \approx \frac{4t^2}{U^2}$.
 The values, t $\sim$ 1.14 eV and an effective U $\sim$ 5 eV, discussed earlier for silicene, gives us a J $\approx$ 1 eV.
 As J is comparable to the Mott Hubbard gap of 0.6 eV, a strong virtual charge density and charge current fluctuations will renormalize J to lower values.
 Further, higher order cyclic exchanges will be also present.

-Ignoring spin-orbit coupling for the moment, our effective spin Hamiltonian in the Mott insulating state is a spin-half Heisenberg Hamiltonian \be H_s = J \sum_{\langle ij \rangle} ({\bf S}_i \cdot {\bf S}_j - \frac{1}{4}) + {\rm 4~\&~6~spin~terms} \ee If the nearest neighbor J dominates we will have long range antiferromagnetic order in the ground state.
-As recent results show, within nearest neighbor repulsive Hubbard model one is unlikely to stabilize a spin liquid phase \cite{sorellaQSL}.
-In the present case relevant model is an extended Hubbard model also containing effective non nearest neighbor hopping terms; this is because of the extra charge and current fluctuations arising from unscreened coulomb interaction and narrow Mott Hubbard gap.
-This model is likely to support a spin liquid phase.
+Ignoring spin-orbit coupling for the moment, our effective spin Hamiltonian in the Mott insulating state is a spin-half Heisenberg Hamiltonian \be H_s = J \sum_{\langle ij \rangle} ({\bf S}_i \cdot {\bf S}_j - \frac{1}{4}) + {\rm 4~\&~6~spin~terms} \ee If the nearest neighbour J dominates we will have long range antiferromagnetic order in the ground state.
+As recent results show, within nearest neighbour repulsive Hubbard model one is unlikely to stabilize a spin liquid phase \cite{sorellaQSL}.
+In the present case, because of softness of puckering, there may be valence bond order, rather than a spin liquid, without doping.
 However, as in cuprates, this may not be an important practical issue.
-This is because we expect that even a small density of dopants through their dynamics will destroy long range AFM order and stabilize some kind of spin liquid state (pseudo gap phase) containing incoherent dopant charges.
-It is this tiny doping induced spin liquid state that will determine the nature of superconductivity over a range of doping.
+This is because we expect that even a small density of dopants through their dynamics will destroy long range AFM order and valence bond order and stabilize some kind of spin liquid state (pseudo gap phase) containing incoherent dopant charges.
+It is this doping induced spin liquid state that will determine nature of superconductivity over a range of doping.
 It is likely that a variety of spin liquids are around the corner.